bem/bem-core/common.docs/rationale/rationale.en.md

  * **Subject-oriented syntax**.
-   The main criteria for the syntax selection are: the small size of templates (without a need to repeat tags two times) and the ability to bound templates to BEM-entities (but not to the HTML nodes).
+   The main criteria for the syntax selection are: the small size of templates (without a need to repeat tags two times) and the ability to bound templates to BEM entities (but not to the HTML nodes).

  * **JavaScript is the basic language**
    JavaScript as a basic language gives many advantages: performance, portability,